3mdeb/openpower-coreboot-docs/devnotes/sbe.md

 one of such structures is the one describing HBBL.
 It is located at offset 0xE8 relative to the beginning of SEEPROM (0x105 with ECC).
 For the current `07-25-2019` branch of SBE HBBL is 20kB big, located at offset 0x2F008.
-With ECC and padding it lands entirely in last quarter of SEEPROM.
+With ECC and padding it lands entirely in last quarter of SEEPROM, at offsets 0x4E1E-0xA81D.
 Note that Secure ROM (SHA512 algorithm) is a big part of that 20kB.

 #### SBE to HBBL hand-off